Many of us associate the 14th of February with the celebration of love in all possible forms, but for Emily, that date has taken on a new meaning.

 Valentine’s Day 2020 was the date she was granted a divorce from the man who emotionally, mentally, and psychologically abused her for nearly ten years.
 From now on, she would celebrate the occasion by paying tribute to her new self.

-When I met her at a social event, I had decided to attend to keep my mind off the toxic relationship I was desperately trying to end, we connected in a matter of seconds.
+When I met her at a social event I had decided to attend to keep my mind off the toxic relationship I was desperately trying to end, we connected in a matter of seconds.
 There was something about her that felt inexplicably familiar, although at first, I could not pinpoint what that was.
-Perhaps it was discovering that we had similar work schedules – indeed, we were both working from home at that point and seldom left the house.
+Perhaps it was discovering that we had similar work schedules.
+Indeed, we were both working from home at that point and seldom left the house.
 Perhaps it was due to the fact that that night, we had both chosen to make an effort to get out of our comfort zone and interact with the outside world.
-Perhaps it was that her sophisticated appearance and dignified demeanor resonated with me.
+Perhaps it was that her sophisticated appearance and dignified demeanour resonated with me.
 In fact, that was the image I also liked to project when I looked at myself in the mirror.
 But in hindsight, I realised that our instant chemistry was not due to any of that.

 What brought us closer was that sparkle in her eyes and the glow surrounding them, typical features of a woman who, through pain and tears, has found the inner strength to leave her past behind and flourish again, just like a phoenix is born again out of her ashes.
 A woman who had smashed all the chains that were holding her back, preventing her from reaching her full potential, and was now free again.
 But her hard-fought happiness was an uphill struggle.